Astray-git/vue-dragula/README.md

 ```

 ### Custom event bus

-You can also customize the event bus used via the `createEventBus` option.
+You can customize the event bus used via the `createEventBus` option.
 You could f.ex create an event bus factory method to always log events emitted if logging is turned on.

 ```js